Aymaan-Ashhab-Ahmed/Access-Control-and-Sandboxing-for-VS-Code-Extensions/README.md

 The extensions we choose are those that provide official language support for C/C++, Java, JavaScript, TypeScript, and Python, as well as a third-party code formatter Prettier.
 Table 1 lists the result.

 Most of the file system behavior is as expected.
 However, the official C/C++ extension enumerates all process information under /proc, including process status, which is not something we expected a language support extension to access.
 Based on our examination of the C/C++ extension’s source code, the C/C++ extension is shipped with a debugger which needs to attach itself to the target process [2].

+## 3 Access Control Policy
+Based on our discoveries while monitoring extensions, we propose the following file system access policy.
+The policy defines the paths that an extension is allowed (an allowlist) or disallowed (a blocklist) to access.
+It is defined in a separate manifest file intended to be shipped with the extension.